Bank of Bhagyalakshmi

-Bank Of Bhagyalakshmi is an upcoming Indian Kannada-language crime comedy thriller directed by debutant Abhishek M. The film stars Dheekshith Shetty and Brinda Acharya in lead roles, supported by Sadhu Kokila, Gopalkrishna Deshpande, Sruthi Hariharan and Ashwin Rao Pallakki.
+Bank Of Bhagyalakshmi is a 2025 Indian Kannada-language crime comedy thriller directed by debutant Abhishek Manjunath.
+The film stars Dheekshith Shetty and Brinda Acharya in lead roles, supported by Sadhu Kokila, Gopalkrishna Deshpande, Sruthi Hariharan, Viswanath Mandalika and Ashwin Rao Pallakki.
 Music is composed by Judah Sandhy, with cinematography by Abhishek G. Kasaragod.

 The film was initially announced in the year 2022 and took three years for the production to complete.
 It revolves around a botched bank heist that spirals into chaos and humor.